 Managed file transfer software, like GoAnywhere, allows administrators to create project workflows for automation.
-These workflows are created with GoAnywhere’s built-in scheduler, can run at specific days and times, and support IT goals for end-to-end automatic encryption and file transfers.
+Within GoAnywhere, these workflows are created a built-in scheduler, can run at specific days and times, and support IT goals for end-to-end automatic encryption and file transfers.
 Ad-hoc file transfers can also be executed with a single click.

 With workflows in place, GoAnywhere can move files between internal systems, users, or trading partners automatically.
 This automation helps reduce user error and ensures files are protected at every stage of their journey.
 File transfer automation also manages reoccurring or high-volume transfers for enterprise organizations.